-Mikael's later work is concerned with amoebas and coamoebas-the first publications in this field were Mikael Forsberg's thesis (1998) and their joint paper [2000a].
+Mikael's later work is concerned with amoebas and coamoebas-the first publications in this field were Mikael Forsberg's thesis 1998 and their joint paper [2000a].
 The spine of an amoeba-in mathematical zoology, amoebas are vertebrates-is a tropical hypersurface.
-Tropical mathematics is a rather new branch of mathematics, where addition and multiplication is replaced by the maximum operation and addition, somewhat similar to taking the logarithm of a sum and a product.6 Mikael's interest in tropical mathematics was a break with his earlier work on complex analysis, which he once compared with my switching to digital geometry.
+Tropical mathematics is a rather new branch of mathematics, where addition and multiplication is replaced by the maximum operation and addition, somewhat similar to taking the logarithm of a sum and a product.3 His interest in tropical mathematics was a break with his earlier work on complex analysis, which he once compared with my switching to digital geometry.

-An amoeba is a set in \mathbb{R}^n defined as follows.
+An amoeba is a set in \mathbf{R}^n defined as follows.
 We define a mapping

 If f is a function defined in $(\mathbf{C} \setminus \{0\})^n$, then its amoeba is the image under Log of its set of zeros.
 The term was introduced by Gelfand et al. (1994).
-For more recent developments see, e.g., Viro (2011).